 What are the Differences Between the Most Prestigious Badminton Tournaments?

 Prestige, like beauty, is in the eyes of the beholder.
 There are many reasons why a specific tournament may be a player’s ultimate goal to win.
-From competing together with fellow compatriots to winn a team-based tournament to being crowed the world champion, each tournament has its merits.
+From competing together with fellow compatriots to win a team-based tournament to being crowed the world champion, each tournament has its merits.
 We will highlight a few of the tournaments that are highly revered by players and fans alike.
+We also have another post that shows all of the major badminton tournaments in the BWF World Tour that you may be interested in.

 Olympic Games – The first Summer Olympic Games that introduced badminton as an official sport was in the 1992 Summer Olympic Games in Barcelona, Spain.
 The Summer Olympic Games is the rarest of the major tournaments as it only takes place once every 4 years.
 Many players are considered fortunate if they are able to represent their nation in a single Olympic Games.
 This is due to the tournament’s frequency coupled with the physical demands of staying active and performing at the highest level in your country.
 Each participating nation is typically only able to send 1 player or team to compete in each of the 5 disciplines in badminton.
 Exceptions that allow you to send more than 1 player or team to compete in a discipline include: